Our department is housed on the west wing of the first floor of

 4-processor Sun server running Solaris.
 All Butler students are

-for most of our coursework.
+of our coursework.

 All dorm rooms on campus have network connections, giving them